brainiac19/GenshinFish/README.md

 # GenshinFish
 Auto control fishing. **Specifically optimized for low spec PCs.
-Manually coded image recognition should make you feel less guilty for using, and is safer from detection. xD**
+Manually coded image recognition should make you feel less guilty for using, and is safer from detection. xD** And if the average refresh rate of a fishing session is lower than 20, then it probably straight won't work, try something written in c.
+The refresh rate will be printed after a fishing session.

 Keep your game resolution above 800x600.
 WIndowed or fullscreen don't matter.
 Language doesn't matter.